saroltah/find-salad-recipes/README.md

   - If there is a match, it says "Horray.."

-  - It shows the recipe's name, and show's the other veggies that are needed.
+  - It shows the recipe's name, and shows the other veggies that are needed.
 It asks the users if they want to see the whole recipe.

     - If they do want to see the whole recipe, it shows the link to the website where they can find it.
 Then the program asks, if they want to find another recipe or not.

       - If they do want to find another recipe, they can start adding a veggie again.

-    - If they don't want to look for more recipes, the program says bye, and exit.
+      - If they don't want to look for more recipes, the program says bye, and exits.

     - If the users choose that they don't want to see the recipe, they have the option to look for something else.

       - If they want to find another recipe, they can start adding a veggie again.

-    - If they don't want to look for more recipes, the program says bye, and exit.
+      - If they don't want to look for more recipes, the program says bye, and exits.

   - If there is no match for the recipe, It says "Oh no.. "

   - The program asks if they want to look for something else: